limzykenneth/CCI-Inroduction-to-Computational-Practice/Readme.md

 ## Week 6
 ### More node.js
 We had an overview as well as some hands on of node.js so far, this week we shall look closer at node.js and create our first web server.
+We will also get an understanding of how the server client structure works on the web.

 ## Week 7
 ### Libraries and Frameworks